 Golden does have a history of drinking problems, including a past arrest for drunk driving.
 Since than he reports he no longer drinks heavily, and that when he does drink, he makes an effort to be responsible, including finding someone else to drive him home.

 Golden is now facing misdemeanor counts of assault, battery on a public transit employee resulting in injury, and assault on public transportation property.
-If the court finds him guilty, he could spend a year in jail and be responsible for a $10,0
+If the court finds him guilty, he could spend a year in jail and be responsible for a $10,000 fine.

 In this case, the Uber driver handled the situation perfectly.
 He had his unit set up to gather evidence of crime and he also had the presence of mind when he was attacked to turn the camera so it recorded the assault.
 With this type of evidence, he should have no trouble mounting a personal injury case against Golden, a case that could result in a nice settlement.